ni/nimble/packages/nimble-components/src/wafer-map/specs/features/hover.md

 ## Problem Statement

 Besides zooming and panning, the wafer map component needs to support another user interaction, namely hovering.
-This interaction will mark the die beneath the cursor to allow the user to highlight the specific desired value.
+This interaction will mark the die beneath the cursor to allow the user to emphasize the specific desired die.
-More so, the interaction will trigger a custom external event containing the data from the highlighted die and will also provide the latest highlighted die data to an interface output.
+More so, the interaction will trigger a custom external event containing the data from the marked die.
 This will allow the wafer map to act as a selector for the provided dies and could be used for displaying a custom tooltip or other external custom features.